 The following lines will automatically be calculated and displayed for you on the review page:

 - Line 155 – Total eligible expenses for the claim period (Line 120 + Line 130 + Line 140 + Line 150)

 - Line 170 – Maximum rent expenses that can be claimed for the claim period (lesser of: Line 160; $300,000; and, if applicable, $300,000 multiplied by the percentage assigned per the agreement among affiliated entities claiming the rent subsidy)

 - Line 300 – Base Canada Emergency Rent Subsidy (Line 170 x Line 220)

 - Line 320 – Total Canada Emergency Rent Subsidy (Line 300 + Line 310)

 A separate application must be filled out for each claim period.
 For complete details on the application process, visit the Government website here.

 It is entirely understandable that you want to put as much energy and focus into your business as you possibly can.

 If you have questions or concerns about CERS and how it impacts you and your business, WTC is happy to answer your questions.
-As one of Canada’s most popular professional accounting firms, we have in-depth knowledge and understanding of CRA guidelines and Canadian tax requirements to support you in all of your accounting needs, from cloud bookkeeping to corporate tax filings and accounting systems setup.
+As one of Canada’s most popular professional accounting firms, we have in-depth knowledge and understanding of CRA guidelines and Canadian tax requirements to support you in all of your accounting needs, from bookkeeping to corporate tax filings and accounting systems setup.